 About Us

-285 South launched in August 2021, with the mission of creating a space dedicated to Metro Atlanta’s growing immigrant and refugee communities.
+285 South launched in August 2021, creating the first ever English language publication dedicated to Metro Atlanta’s growing immigrant and refugee communities.

 The region has seen immense demographic changes in the past 20 years alone – especially in the growth of its immigrant and refugee communities.
 The most recent U.S. Census numbers confirm this new reality: Metro Atlanta is now made up of majority non-white residents.
 The shifts here have been analyzed in political terms – but what do they mean on a human to human level?

-Our goal is to improve the quality of life of first and second generation immigrant and refugee communities in the region through information and storytelling, as well as to increase understanding between diverse groups in the region.
+Our mission is to improve the quality of life for first and second generation immigrant and refugee communities in the Metro Atlanta area through news, information and storytelling, as well as to increase understanding between diverse groups in the region.

-285 South is represented by the First Amendment Clinic at the University of Georgia Law School, and is a member of LION Publishers, a professional association for local independent news publishers in the U.S. and Canada.
+285 South is a member of LION Publishers, a professional association for local independent news publishers in the U.S. and Canada, and a member of the Georgia News Collaborative.

 CONTRIBUTORS